Kola-Ademola/Data-Proffessional-Survey-Data-Analysis/README.md

 ![](images/dashboard.png)
 ### [LINK TO DASHBOARD](https://app.powerbi.com/view?r=eyJrIjoiODVmMGFiM2EtYjBhNS00NzBhLThjODMtMDYyYjlkZDVhMGQwIiwidCI6ImQyMzQyMjIxLWJiM2ItNGQ1ZS04NWRmLTkyYzFlOTg0YTNlZCJ9)
 ___
 I am interested in finding out the following from this analysis:
+* Which Data role earns the most salary?
+* What are satisfaction levels like in terms of, Management, Work/Life balance and Salary.?
+* Which country can I get the most salary as a data Professional?
+* Which Industry do Data professionals work in the most & what programming language is most common?
+* What do these data professionals look out for when they're searching for their next role?
+* How difficult is it to break into data?
 But first, a quick insight about the participants;
 ![](images/summary.png)
 > There's a **565** participants in total, with **$55k** average salary & an average age of 30.